 Consultant may ask Client to sign a Letter ofAuthorization (“LOA”) permitting Consultant to present such LOA to relevant third-party service providers (including but not limited to insurance brokers, insurance underwriters, and regulators) if necessary to perform its obligations under this Agreement.

 It is understood that any applicable taxes are in addition to, and not part of, the Fee.
-Client shall pay to Consultant the amount due in full on any invoice, including any applicable taxes, received from Consultant and relating to this Agreement, within thirty (30) days after the invoice date, and as per the payment schedule outlined in Proposal.
-Any unpaid balances constitute Late Payment and shall be subject to interest charged by Consultant at a rate of 12% per annum.
+Client shall pay to Consultant the amount due in full on any invoice, including any applicable taxes, received from Consultant and relating to this Agreement, within fifteen (15) business days after the invoice date, or as per the payment schedule outlined in any invoice.
+Any unpaid balances constitute Late Payment and shall be subject to interest charged by Consultant at a rate of 12% per annum compounded monthly.
 In addition, in the event of Late Payment, Consultant reserves the full right to investigate the timing of any operational loss or claim in relation to such Late Payment and either deny or accept providing its Service(s) to Client in relation to such operational loss or claim incurred by Client.
+Moreover, in the event of Late Payment, Client reserves the full right to suspend all of its services to Client and notify any credit scoring agency of such delay.
 Payment of Fee by Client to Consultant is subject to terms outlined within Proposal.

 Client permits Consultant to charge any selected insurance broker, if at all possible, for a portion of Consultant’s hours worked with the aim of reducing or minimizing Fee or in the event Fee is deemed unreasonable compensation to Consultant based on Consultant’s number of hours worked at their blended hourly rate of USD 500.